SteveBenner/macOS-fixes/README.md

     Disables the `systemstats` daemon which can cause massive memory leakage in Mavericks

+3. **Rebuild the launch services database**

+    This solves multiple problems, including:
+    1. App Store apps showing as 'installed' when they aren't, preventing them from being installed.

 ### TODO:
 - add disclaimer
 - setup gists
 - integrate brew-fixes
+- feature ideas for fixes
+    - tags (i.e. `app-store`)